Four medical practitioners pose for a photo.

 • Injection sites should be rotated between the abdomen, thigh, and upper arm to minimize irritation and maximize comfort.
 Proper aseptic technique must be followed for safe administration.

 • Follow-up care is necessary to monitor bone mineral density and provide guidance on calcium and vitamin D supplementation.
-After 12 months, patients should transition to maintenance (antiresorptive) therapy.
+After 12 months, Evenity patients should transition to maintenance (antiresorptive) therapy.

 Considering This Product?